My Dinner

 3. Separate the egg and place the egg yolk and egg white into separate bowls.
 Place the egg yolk in the fridge until needed.

 4. Sieve the icing /confections sugar to avoid any lumps.
 Roughly chop the marzipan in smaller pieces.
-Mix with the sugar, ground almonds, egg white, liquer and knead to a homogenous dough.
+Mix with the sugar, ground almonds (affiliate link), egg white, liquer and knead to a homogenous dough.

 collage of 4 pictures for the bethmännchen recipe: 1.
 Almonds being boiled in saucepan.
 2. Almonds being skinned.
 3. Almonds being halfed with a knife.
 4. Mazipan and icing sugar are being kneaded into a dough